The Massachusetts Democratic Party is bringing its convention this year to Springfield, but the city's mayor, Domenic Sarno, is not invited to speak.

 And the Valley Advocate is going back to a weekly publication schedule.
 It had gone to a twice-a-month schedule, but its parent company said interest and adveritising dropped after the cutback.
 Meanwhile, one of the Advocate's founders from the 1970s, Linda O'Connell, has joined Western Mass Politics & Insight as an arts and cuture reporter.

-- Mass Szafranski, editor, Western Mass Politics & Insight
+- Matt Szafranski, editor, Western Mass Politics & Insight

 - Kristin Palpini, lifestyles editor, The Berkshire Eagle